-- a.
-Locations At the design concept stage, prior to permit approval, appropriate location of all recycling and waste receptacle and bin storage areas will be confirmed at the rear of buildings. - i.
-Location of all recycling and large trash bin storage areas will be shared with neighbouring developments wherever possible. - ii.
-Smaller recycling receptacles are to be stored inside buildings, not outside. - b.
+a.
+Locations - At the design concept stage, prior to permit approval, appropriate location of all recycling and waste receptacle and bin storage areas will be confirmed at the rear of buildings.

+- i.
+Location of all recycling and large trash bin storage areas will be shared with neighbouring developments wherever possible. - b.
 Scale and Layout Scale and layout of all recycling and trash receptacle storage areas will be compact and functional, and will limit the movement of containers and bins across important pedestrian movement routes.
 The following will be taken into consideration: - i.
 The scale and schedule of pick-up vehicles and their operational needs, - ii.
 Pedestrian circulation patterns, - iii.
 Neighbouring building entry locations. - c.
-Screening All building trash storage areas and bins must be screened and enclosed.
+Screening All trash storage areas and bins must be screened and enclosed.
 See design specifications in Section 2.6.5. - d.
-Waste Receptacle design specifications Type 1- The specification for small public realm waste receptacles (site furnishings) is as follows:
+Public realm waste receptacle design specifications: - i.
+Garbage-only receptacles are not permitted. - ii.
+For academic campus areas serviced by UBC Building Operations, multistream recycling stations accommodating Schaefer waste & recycling carts are required as shown in the image below.
+These stations are sourced through UBC Building Operations. - iii.
+For areas not serviced by UBC Building Operations, such as within Student Housing complexes, Envyrozone Hazelton 3-stream recycling station may be used, as shown in the image below. - iv.
+In both the above cases, UBC staff are to be consulted to ensure the signage and colour is UBC standard.
+Preferred body colour is UBC grey (GP 3979A or RAL 7043).